The Footsteps of Jesus

 But, above all, let us consider Him who said, "Take my

-yoke upon you, and learn of Me—for I am meek and lowly in heart."
-The heaven
+yoke upon you and learn from Me — for I am gentle and humble in heart."
+The

-of heavens could not contain Him; all the fullness of the Eternal Godhead
+heaven of heavens could not contain Him; all the fullness of the Eternal

-dwelt in Him; devils trembled at His rebuke, and flew from His presence to
+Godhead dwelt in Him; devils trembled at His rebuke, and flew from His

-the abodes of misery; yet how meek, how lowly!
-Reader, aspire after
+presence to the abodes of misery; yet how gentle, how humble!
+Reader, aspire

-conformity to Christ in His humility.
-In the words of the Apostle we would
+after conformity to Christ — in His humility.
+In the words of the Apostle we

-say, "Do nothing out of selfish ambition or vain conceit, but in humility
+would say, "Do nothing out of selfish ambition or vain conceit, but in

-consider others better than yourselves.
-Each of you should look not only to
+humility consider others better than yourselves.
+Each of you should look not

-your own interests, but also to the interests of others.
-Your attitude
+only to your own interests, but also to the interests of others.
+Your

-Against the proud, the displeasure of heaven has been
+Against the proud — God's displeasure has been manifested

-manifested in all ages.
+in all ages.
 Think of Pharaoh.
-The language of that proud
+The language of that proud monarch

-monarch was, "Who is the Lord, that I should obey Him?"
-But the Divine
+was, "Who is the Lord — that I should obey Him?"
+But the Divine Majesty

 legions were destroyed; they sank as lead in the mighty waters.
 Think